-- Energy Efficiency.
+- demand resources are not registered to a node.
+Aggregation rules allow a demand resource that incorporates many small End Use Customers to span an entire zone, which is inconsistent with nodal dispatch. - Energy Efficiency.
 Energy efficiency resources are not capacity resources in PJM.
-The total MW of energy efficiency resources committed in RPM increased by 30.1 percent in the last capacity market base auction, from 5,896.4 MW in the 2023/2024 Delivery Year to 7,668.7 MW in the 2024/2025 Delivery Year.
-In the 2024/2025 Delivery Year, although EE is not a capacity resource, EE MW paid in the auction were equal to 5.2 percent of all cleared capacity MW. - Energy Efficiency Market Concentration.
+The total MW of energy efficiency resources committed in RPM increased by 30.9 percent, from 5,896.4 MW in the 2023/2024 Delivery Year to 7,717.5 MW in the 2024/2025 Delivery Year.
+In the 2024/2025 Delivery Year, although EE is not a capacity resource, EE MW paid in the auction were equal to 5.2 percent of all cleared capacity MW. - Energy Efficiency Capacity Energy Payments are a Subsidy and Uplift.
+Payments from the buyers of capacity to energy efficiency providers are a subsidy and uplift.
+Energy efficiency is not a capacity resource and does not contribute to reliability. - Energy Efficiency Market Concentration.
 The HHI for Energy Efficiency on an aggregate market basis shows that ownership is highly concentrated.
 The four largest companies typically contribute 90 percent or greater of all committed Energy Efficiency UCAP MW.
 The HHI for Energy Efficiency resources shows that ownership is highly concentrated for the 2024/2025 Delivery Year, with an HHI value of 5624.
 In the 2024/2025 Delivery Year, the four largest companies own 98.0 percent of all committed Energy Efficiency UCAP MW.